arnosolo/my-public-docs/docs/about-me.md

 ## Professional Background

-I have 2 years of experience in frontend development, where I've had the opportunity to work on various projects that showcase my skills in HTML, CSS, and JavaScript.
+I have <YearsElapsed /> years of experience in frontend development, where I've had the opportunity to work on various projects that showcase my skills in HTML, CSS, and JavaScript.
 I specialize in translating design concepts into responsive and interactive user interfaces.

 ## Technical Skills